onocy/hs/README.md

 ## Hub Search

-Github API based project using Angular2 to search for github profiles.
+Simple Github API based project using Angular2 to search for Github profiles.